Favourezeugwa/Awesome-Books-ES6/README.md

 [link to live demo]

-> BookList App: Refractor to use JavaScript modules and ES6 Syntax
+> Awesome-Books-ES6: Refractor to use JavaScript modules and ES6 Syntax

 ## Built With